Last Updated on April 18, 2022 by Rei Garnet

 What happens if rabbits don’t get enough exercise?

-Rabbits that are not exercising would develop health problems like:
+Rabbits that are not exercising will develop health problems like:

 - Obesity.
-Rabbits that are not exercising and being fed the wrong diet can lead to obesity.
-Obesity in rabbits can lead to more serious condition like hepatic lipidosis and pregnancy toxaemia.
+Rabbits that are not exercising and being fed the wrong diet can develop obesity.
+Obesity in rabbits can lead to more serious conditions like hepatic lipidosis and pregnancy toxaemia.

 - Behavioral problems.
 Lack of exercise can also lead to behavioral problems like aggression, depression, excessive grooming, and being destructive like chewing on cage bars.
-Rabbits are made to wander in the wild, confining them in small cages without regular exercise can lead to boredom, which can lead to behavioral problems mentioned.
+Confining rabbits to small cages without regular exercise can lead to boredom, which can lead to the behavioral problems mentioned.

 - Underdeveloped muscles.
-Just like us humans, rabbits that lack exercise would have underdeveloped weak muscles, and that includes the heart muscle.
-Rabbits that lack exercise are more prone to cardiac arrest induced by fright or other stressful situations due to weaker heart muscle.
+Just like us humans, rabbits that lack exercise will have underdeveloped weak muscles, and that includes the heart muscle.
+Rabbits that lack exercise are more prone to cardiac arrest induced by fright or other stressful situations due to weaker heart muscles.

 How to tell if your rabbit lacks exercise?

-You can tell that your rabbit lacks exercise if they’re exhibiting behavioral changes like aggression, nervousness, over-grooming or not grooming, lack of appetite, and lethargy.
+You can tell that your rabbit lacks exercise if they’re exhibiting behavioral changes like:

-How long can a rabbit survive before dying caused by a lack of exercise?
+How long can a rabbit survive before dying of a lack of exercise?

-That would depend on what type of disease or condition your rabbit would develop caused by the lack of exercise.
+That would depend on what type of disease or condition your rabbit would develop due to a lack of exercise.

-For example, if your rabbit became obese due to the lack of exercise and it becomes pregnant, your rabbit would be at an increased risk of developing pregnancy toxaemia, which can kill a rabbit in 1-2 days before giving birth.
+For example, if your rabbit became obese due to a lack of exercise and became pregnant, your rabbit would be at an increased risk of developing pregnancy toxemia.
+Which in turn can kill a rabbit 1-2 days before giving birth.

 How to prevent your rabbit from dying from a lack of exercise?

-The best thing to do to prevent your rabbit from dying due to the effects of not exercising is to give regular exercise every day.
+The best thing to do to prevent your rabbit from dying due to the effects of lack of exercise is to give it regular exercise every day.

 Here’s a great video that shows how you can give your rabbit enough exercise:

-When should you bring your rabbit to a veterinarian to prevent them from dying from lack of exercise?
+When should you bring your rabbit to a veterinarian to prevent it from dying from a lack of exercise?

-You should bring your rabbit to a veterinarian if they are pregnant or when they’re exhibiting behavioral changes due to being confined in small cages all day.
+You should take your rabbit to a veterinarian if they are pregnant or exhibiting behavioral changes due to being confined in small cages all day.

 Cite this article: